bata24/gef/README.md

     - When connecting to gdb stub of qemu-user or Intel Pin, gdb does not trap `SIGINT` during `continue`.
     - If you want to trap, you need to issue `SIGTRAP` on the qemu-user or pin side, but switching screens is troublesome.
     - This command realizes a pseudo `SIGTRAP` trap by trapping `SIGINT` on the python side and throwing `SIGTRAP` back to qemu-user or Intel Pin.
-    - It works only local qemu-user or Intel Pin.
+    - It works only for local qemu-user or Intel Pin.
     - If you want to use native `c`, use the full form `continue`.

 ### Heap dump features
 - Glibc heap commands are improved.
-    - It changes the color and print symbol if exists.
+    - It changes the color and prints a symbol if it exists.
         - ![](images/heap-bins.png)
     - They print bins information if the chunk is in free-list.
         - ![](images/heap-if-in-freelist.png)